LIQUOR LIABILITY ATTORNEY

 - serves liquor to a person who is under 21 years of age when having actual or practical knowledge of the person’s age; and

 Those engaging in irresponsible conduct at an establishment that serves alcohol—and drunk drivers—must be held accountable for damages associated with accidents, injuries, and fatalities that result from such conduct.
-At Marasco & Nesselbush, Rhode Island’s trusted personal injury law firm, our attorneys are committed to personal, economic, and social justice.
+At Marasco & Nesselbush, Rhode Island’s trusted personal injury law firm, our personal injury attorneys are committed to personal, economic, and social justice.
 In our many years of experience, we have obtained numerous successful jury verdicts and settlements for our clients injured by the negligence of others.
 We have successfully resolved many liquor liability cases.
-To learn more about how we can achieve extraordinary legal results, please fill out the free case evaluation form on this page, or call us today at 855-505-1092 for a free consultation.
+To learn more about how we can achieve extraordinary legal results, please fill out the free case evaluation form on this page, or call us today at 401-443-2999 for a free consultation.
 We have offices conveniently located in Warwick, Wakefield, Woonsocket, and Providence and are here to help you.